 Data Servers (DS) are responsible for the encryption and/or digital signing of the datasets in compliance with the procedures and processes defined in this Part.
 Data Servers may also issue Licenses (data permits) so that Data Clients, with valid user permits, can decrypt the product data.

 Data Servers will use the M_KEY and M_ID information, as supplied by the SA, to issue encrypted product keys to each specific installation.
-Even though the keys used to encrypt each dataset are the same for individual data clients, they will be encrypted using the unique HW_ID and therefore cannot be transferred between other system installations from the same manufacturer.
+Even though the keys used to encrypt each dataset are the same for individual data clients, they will be encrypted using the HW_ID and therefore cannot be transferred between other system installations from the same manufacturer.

 The Scheme does not impede agents or distributors from providing data services to their customers.
 Agreements and structures to achieve this are outside the scope of this document.
 This document contains only the technical specifications to produce protected datasets compliant with this standard.